rbehjati/comprehensive-rust/src/why-rust/modern.md

   writing a loop using `for` should result in roughly the same low level instructions as using the `.iter().fold()` construct.

-* It may be worth mentioning that Rust enums are 'Algebraic Data Types', also known as 'sum types', which allow the type system to express things like `Option<T>` and `Result<T, E>`.
+* It may be worth mentioning that Rust enums are _Algebraic Data Types_, also known as _Sum Types_, which allow the type system to express things like `Option<T>` and `Result<T, E>`.

-* Remind people to read the errors --- many developers have gotten used to ignore lengthy compiler output.
+* Remind people to read the errors --- many developers have gotten used to ignoring lengthy compiler output.
 The Rust compiler is significantly more talkative than other compilers.
 It will often provide you with _actionable_ feedback, ready to copy-paste into your code.